Local Access Forum

 - The desirability of conserving the natural beauty of the area for which it is established, including the flora, fauna and geological and physiographical features of the area

-The minutes of the South Downs Local Access Forum can be downloaded from the previous meetings section below.
+The minutes of the South Downs Local Access Forum can be viewed here.

 Terms of Reference